rguske/vic-machine/upgrade.md

-## `vic-machine upgrade` the version of (an) existing Virtual Container Host(s) to a newer version.
+## `vic-machine upgrade` the version of (an) existing Virtual Container Hosts to a newer version.

-How to: <a href="https://rguske.github.io/post/upgrade-vsphere-integrated-containers/" target="_blank">Upgrade vSphere Integrated Containers</a>
+I wrote a blog post about the upgrade procedure: [Upgrade vSphere Integrated Containers](https://rguske.github.io/post/upgrade-vsphere-integrated-containers)

-*Use `vic-machine` ls to get the needed vm-id´s for your Virtual Container Hosts.*
+*Use `vic-machine ls` to get the needed vm-id for your Virtual Container Host.*

+> *Please adjust the environment parameters accordingly to yours!*

 ```
 ./vic-machine-darwin upgrade \